 Battery management and storage

-Store it in a dry and temperate place to preserve its performance and avoid any degradation.
+Store it in a dry and temperate place to preserve its performance and avoid any deterioration.
 If you need to store your electric bike for several days, remove the battery and keep it away from moisture and heat sources.

 FAQ